EnamAhmedTaufik/enam.github.io/_pages/about.md

 ---

 Hi, I’m Enam Ahmed Taufik

 Welcome to my personal portfolio!
 I’m a computer science researcher and educator from Dhaka, Bangladesh, passionate about creating intelligent systems that bridge language and vision.
-My work lies at the intersection of Natural Language Processing (NLP), Computer Vision (CV), Explainable AI, and Applied Machine Learning, with a special focus on making these technologies interpretable, inclusive, and socially impactful.
+My work lies at the intersection of **Natural Language Processing (NLP), Computer Vision (CV), Explainable AI, and Applied Machine Learning**, with a special focus on making these technologies interpretable, inclusive, and socially impactful.

-I’m currently serving as a Lecturer at the European University of Bangladesh (EUB) and recently completed a B.Sc. in Computer Science & Engineering from BRAC University, where I graduated with Highest Distinction.
+I’m currently serving as a **Lecturer** at the ([European University of Bangladesh (EUB)](https://eub.edu.bd/)) and recently completed a B.Sc. in Computer Science & Engineering from ([BRAC University](https://www.bracu.ac.bd/)), where I graduated with Highest Distinction.

 Here you’ll find my projects, publications, and ongoing research pursuits.
 I believe in building technology that empowers—not replaces—people, and I’m always curious to explore new collaborations that align with that vision.